Expat Exchange

 What do expats find most challenging?

 "Not reading newspaper editorials that dare to criticize any Mexican political officials.
 Plus, very few people say what is on their minds, sort of the opposite of African-Americans, West Indians, or Jews in the United States.
 It is a xenophobic culture, for the most part, sort of like the Chinese culture.
-Mexicans are far, far more relaxed when and if they are amongst their own kind, although there are occasional and definite exceptions," explained one expat living in Mexico City.
+Mexicans are far, far more relaxed when and if they are amongst their own kind, although there are occasional and definite exceptions," replied an expat in Mexico City.

 About the Author